lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **Retention of the median artery into adulthood**: normally considered an embryonic structure that regresses around the 8th week of gestation, but it has been found to be retained with increasing frequency in recent times.
 Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC7495300/).
 - **ABCC11**: the T/T allele carried by nearly all Koreans and many other East Asians is non-functional, preventing its expression.
 This leads to dry flaky earwax and significantly reduced body odour, even after sweating and exercise.
 It is so common that deodorant was rarely sold in South Korea until the ~2010s, when cultural and demographic influence created the market.
 Source: [here](https://www.geneticlifehacks.com/ear-wax-and-body-odor-its-genetic/)
 - **Third molar agenesis**: wisdom teeth are becoming less common due to humans eating softer foods that have been processed for ease of consumption, no longer requiring large strong jaws.
 Associated genes include PAX9, AXIN2, MSX1 and THSD7B.
 Source: [here](https://medicover-genetics.com/wisdom-teeth-and-genetics-why-some-people-do-not-have-wisdom-teeth/)
+- **Fabella**: A small extra bone in the knees of currently ~39% of people, becoming more common in Asians over the past 100 years.
+It appears to be an atavism that regularly occurred in hominid ancestors that has re-emerged randomly.
+Source: [here](https://en.wikipedia.org/wiki/Fabella)

 ## Human lactose tolerance